 FAIRsFAIR is working actively to produce recommendations on technologies that support semantic interoperability in a sustainable way, and practices that support FAIRness.

 Specifically, we aim to:

-On this page you can find summary information about our key outputs in each of these areas as at December 2020.
+On this page you can find summary information about our key outputs in each of these areas.
 Click on the links to access comprehensive newspieces, the associated reports, and further reading material.